 - ¾ cup milk

-- Drain and then rinse the canned peaches using cold water, twice.
+- Drain the canned peaches, then rinse them with cold water twice.

-- In a bowl, add all the peach mixture and keep aside.
+- In a bowl, add the peach, sugar, cinnamon, and vanilla.
+Mix well and keep aside.

 - In a different bowl, add the flour, baking powder, salt, sugar, and whisk well.
-Make a well in the middle and add the milk and the egg, mix with the dry ingredients.
+Make a well in the middle.
+Then add the milk and egg, mix with the dry ingredients.
 Do not over mix.

-- Pour the batter over the melted butter (do not mix the two together.)
+- Pour the batter over the melted butter (do not mix the two.)

-- Scoop the peach mixture over the batter, do not mix.
+- Scoop the peach mixture over the batter with its juices, do not mix.